erikanagamine/autonomousdatabase/readme.md

 # 7. Loading data to ADW Using Database Actions: Data Lake (Object Storage)

-On SQL Developer Web, we will load data from files load into object storage.
+On database actions, we will load data from files load into object storage.
 This activity needs an auth token.
 This auth token can be the same as used in the previous task.

 ## Generate a token to connect your database with files on bucket